bitrise-io/devcenter/_articles/en/team-management/organizations/organizations-index.md

     weight: 8

 ---
-The purpose of organizations is to make it easier to manage several people working on different apps on Bitrise.
+The purpose of Organizations is to make it easier to manage several people working on different apps on Bitrise.
 [Organizations can own an unlimited number of apps](/team-management/organizations/managing-apps/), and Organization owners can assign Organization members to work on different apps as they see fit.

 Organizations consist of groups: Organization owners [can create groups and decide which members belong to which groups](/team-management/organizations/members-organizations/).
 A given group can be assigned to work on an app: all members of the same group will have the same level of access to the app.